inquid/selfupdate/README.md

 Usage
 -----

-This extension provides special console controller [[yii2tech\selfupdate\SelfUpdateController]], which allows automatic updating of the project, if its source code is maintained via version control system.
+This extension provides special console controller [[inquid\yii-cd-ci\SelfUpdateController]], which allows automatic updating of the project, if its source code is maintained via version control system.
 In order to enable this controller in your project, you should add it to your console application `controllerMap` at configuration file: